Available Support from Singapore Government for SMEs During COVID-19 Outbreak

 Corporate Income Tax Rebate

-- Eligible to registered business trusts and Singapore branches of foreign companies.
+- Eligibility to claim this goverment grant is to have a registered business trusts and Singapore branches of foreign companies.

 All companies will receive a 25% CIT rebate for the Year of Assessment (“YA”) 2020.
 The rebate is capped at S$15,000.

 There is no action required from companies to obtain the CIT rebate.
 The CIT rebate will be computed automatically.
 Companies that have filed and paid their estimated tax liability for YA 2020 can expect a refund equal to the amount of CIT rebate allowed to them.

 - Employee with S Pass holder can apply for foreign workers levy goverment grant.

 To help ease labour costs, the government will waive the monthly Foreign Worker Levy due in April 2020.
 The government will also provide employers with a Foreign Worker Levy Rebate of S$750 for each work permit or S Pass holder.